AlyMar1994/UFoCP/README.md

 A model viewer is also recommended when testing new models.
 A relatively simple and effective model viewer can be found [here](http://modtools.petrolution.net/tools/AloViewer).

 #### Texturing
 [Adobe Photoshop](https://www.adobe.com/products/photoshop.html) is recommended for more powerful editing tools.
-However, it is expensive, despite cracked versions everywhere.
+However, it is expensive, despite cracked versions existing everywhere.
+Photoshop will need NVIDIA's image processing plugin to support the .DDS format.
 Here are some decent alternatives.
 Please use one of these.
 - [Paint.NET](https://www.getpaint.net/)
 - [GIMP](https://www.gimp.org/)